-If you’re someone who enjoys a balanced diet, or wants to, RealEats will hook you from the get-go with its chef-prepared, healthy comfort-food meals made with locally sourced ingredients – it certainly did for me.
+If you’re someone who enjoys a balanced diet, RealEats will hook you from the get-go with its chef-prepared, healthy comfort-food meals made with locally sourced ingredients – it certainly did for me.

 Unlike most other prepared meal delivery services, RealEats uses sous-vide techniques to cook and package its food – this keeps things fresh right up to minute it reaches your plate.